 Government Equity Participation in Public-Private Partnerships are beneficial in many ways to the government and to the private investors.
 Nonetheless, there are some downsides to this sort of arrangement.

-Globally, Public-Private Partnerships (PPPs) have been used to effectively bridge the gap between the demand for project infrastructure to achieve industry or national development on the one hand and the worrying lack of public finance to achieve the same on the other hand.
-This way, the public sector leverages the financial capacity of the private sector to achieve project infrastructure development by entering into a partnership with the private sector.
+Firstly, it must be noted that Public-Private Partnerships have gained global recognition as rewarding instruments used to effectively bridge the gap between the demand for project infrastructure to achieve industry or national development on the one hand and the worrying lack of public finance to achieve the same on the other hand.
+Therefore, it suggests a collaboration of the government and the private sector in achieving a common goal, which would of course, provide individual benefits to both parties.

 Nonetheless, it must be emphasized that as favorable as a Public-Private Partnership is, there are also some disadvantages to it.
 Therefore, any player in this sort of alliance, especially when there is the presence of Government Equity Participation, must first take cognizance of certain key considerations, which have been expounded in this White Paper.

 In addition to the above, this White Paper prepared by the Brickstone Africa Team, in much more detail explains a Public-Private Partnership and why it typically arises.
 Furthermore, it expatiates on the practice of Equity Participation by the Host Government in these Public-Private Partnerships, the motivations behind this practice, as well as its merits and demerits, and the important subject matters to be aware of before entering into it.
 Finally, to ensure proper understanding of the practice of Government Equity Participation in Public-Private Partnerships it refers to a case study of The West African Container Terminal, Onne.